East Kent maternity failings led to 45 baby deaths with 97 harmed

 East Kent maternity failings led to 45 baby deaths, damning report reveals

-‘It is too late to pretend this is just a one-off’ says Dr Bill Kirkup east Kent inquiry chair
+‘It is too late to pretend this is just a one-off,’ says Dr Bill Kirkup, east Kent inquiry chair

-Poor care may have led to the deaths of 45 babies, with 97 cases of harm, injury or death to mothers overall which may have been avoided in east Kent, a major maternity inquiry has found.
+Poor care may have led to the deaths of 45 babies, with 97 cases of harm, injury or deaths to mothers overall, which may have been avoided in east Kent, a major maternity inquiry has found.

 The review looked at more than 200 cases spanning more than a decade of maternity failings by East Kent Hospitals University Trust and found a “pattern of recurring harm” at the trust.

 It was found that in 97 out of the 202 cases, the outcome for the mothers or babies could have been different.
-Of those 45 babies deaths may have been avoided, 12 babies may not have suffered brain damage and in 23 mothers may not have died or been injured.
+Of those, 45 babies’ deaths may have been avoided, 12 babies may not have suffered brain damage and 23 mothers may not have died or been injured.

-In 54 patients care they found failings but determined this would not have changed the outcome.
+In 54 patients’ care they found failings but determined this would not have changed the outcome.

-The review was led by Dr Bill Kirkup, who also led the 2015 review into the failings at Morcambe Bay hospital that led to the deaths of 16 babies and three mothers.
+The review was led by Dr Bill Kirkup, who also led the 2015 review into the failings at Morecambe Bay hospital that led to the deaths of 16 babies and three mothers.

-Speaking at a press conference Dr Kirkup said what had happened in east Kent was “deplorable” and “harrowing.”
+Speaking at a press conference, Dr Kirkup said what had happened in east Kent was “deplorable” and “harrowing”.

 “When I reported on Morecambe maternity services in 2015.
-I did not imagine the courtroom or similar set of circumstances seven years later,” he said.
+I did not imagine that I would be back reporting on a similar set of circumstances seven years later,” he said.

 If you have been impacted by poor maternity care or failings email rebecca.thomas@independent.co.uk

-Dr Kirkup has said in a letter to the health secretary Therese Coffey that the failings in Kent are not a “one-off”, warning if the NHS does not begin to tackle poor maternity care more inquiries will follow.
+Dr Kirkup has said in a letter to the health secretary Therese Coffey that the failings in Kent are not a “one-off”, warning if the NHS does not begin to tackle poor maternity care, more inquiries will follow.

-Reviewers said from a series of reports from 2009 to 2020 meant failings were visible to senior managers and the trust board, and that problems could have been acknowledge and tackled.
+The review of the trust’s performance between 2009 and 2020 found that failings were visible to senior managers and the trust board, and that problems could have been acknowledged and tackled.

-The report, published Wednesday, has found:
+The report, published on Wednesday, found:

-- Gross failures in team working, with a serious of problems between midwifes, obstetricians, paediatricians and neo-natal services
+- Gross failures in team working, with a series of problems between midwives, obstetricians, paediatricians and neo-natal services

-- “Dysfunctional team working” and poor behaviour clouded the response to safety incidents
+- “Dysfunctional teamworking” and poor behaviour clouded the response to safety incidents

 - “Uncompassionate care”